Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/index.md

 #### Identify.setOnce

 This method sets the value of a user property only once.
-Subsequent calls using setOnce() will be ignored.
+Subsequent calls using `setOnce()` are ignored.
 For example, you can set an initial login method for a user and since only the initial value is tracked, setOnce() ignores subsequent calls.

 ```ts
 import { Identify, identify } from '@amplitude/analytics-node';